BO3K404/BO3K_RAR/README.md

 This is a crack for Rar files that uses a dictionary.

-Hi, I'm BO3K member / collaborator of Security Hack Labs, developer of Error404 and founder of Kryptón Security, here I leave you the free code of the crack of rar files.
+Hi, I'm BO3K member / collaborator of Security Hack Labs, developer of Error404 and founder of Kryptón Security, here I leave you the free code of the crack of Rar files.
 Be free to modify it, it works with a very complete dictionary (diccionary.txt).
 But you can modify it with data you have from the author or use another available dictionary, I will be adding others.

 In thanks to Error 404, Security Hack Labs and Kryptón Security for the support they have given me.